logoresized

 Smaller FIs – Opportunities for Smart Brands

-Despite the goliaths in the system, there exists market opportunities for smaller specialised FI players.
-Many specialised firms have emerged as the mega brands have been recently hit by declines in equity and bond markets, the emergence of smart technology and clients requiring lower cost-base models.
-For example, in the asset management (AM) space, specialised AM players are perceived positively by advisers and private investors, who like the idea of entrusting their funds with more entrepreneurial, performance-driven, speciality-focused AM players that charge palatable fees.
-The smaller firms are also perceived as highly nimble, specialised, creative (in terms of product solutions) and attentive to market opportunities versus the traditional large brands.
+Despite the goliaths in the system, there exists market opportunities for smaller specialized FI players.
+Many specialized firms have emerged as the mega brands have been recently hit by declines in equity and bond markets, the emergence of smart technology and clients requiring lower cost-base models.
+For example, in the asset management (AM) space, specialized AM players are perceived positively by advisers and private investors, who like the idea of entrusting their funds with more entrepreneurial, performance-driven, speciality-focused AM players that charge palatable fees.
+The smaller firms are also perceived as highly nimble, specialized, creative (in terms of product solutions) and attentive to market opportunities versus the traditional large brands.

 Why Some FI’s Fail to Drive Market Perceptions